 First, the SIAM function will likely listen to everyone’s requirements and then try to accommodate them all.
 However, without a service model in place to verify them, there’s no “sense-check.”

 Second, in their keenness to make a good impression, the service providers decide to start engaging directly with the end customer.
 This engagement undermines and bypasses the role of the SIAM function when the service provider exposes too much of the service’s “inner-workings” to the customer.
 This approach usually opens up lines of communication and escalation that the SIAM function would prefer to be firmly closed!

-Third, the service model is drafted “on-the-fly” – where multiple workstreams for developing SLAs, OLAs, underpinning contracts, and other documentation are initiated in parallel.
+Third, the service model is drafted “on-the-fly” – where multiple workstreams for developing SLAs, OLAs, underpinning contracts, and other documentation are initiated in parallel during the SIAM project.